aruncdl/arunblog/content/authors/admin/_index.md

 #- Visitors
 ---

-Arun is an Economist, passionate about Open Data and its potential to increase state transparency and accountability.
+Economist and Policy Researcher.
+Passionate about Open Data and its potential to increase state transparency and accountability.
 Loves teaching.
 Previously worked at NITI Aayog.